This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 If you’re a print on demand seller, you’re welcome on Etsy.
 Let’s talk about Etsy’s rules around their “handmade items” so that you understand where this debate comes from and what you need to do to follow them.

 And as a quick side note, if you’re looking to start your own print on demand company, I highly suggest that you check out Printful.
-I have used them for the majority of my products on my own print on demand store and have loved how they produce high quality products in a reliable and automatic way.
-Signing up for Printful is easy and free.
-Sign up for your own account here and see how Printful can jumpstart your print on demand success.
+I used them for the majority of my products in my own print on demand store and loved how they produced high quality products in a reliable and automatic way.

 Etsy’s Rules Around Handmade Items